trip5/EspHome-Led-PixelClock/README.md

 [`Greek`](language_filters/Greek.yaml) &
 [`Chinese`](language_filters/Chinese.yaml)

+Hopefully this OnlineGDB hosts the [`Glyphs Helper`](https://www.onlinegdb.com/fork/zh1VszNT1) for a long while.

 ### Time Sync

 Time can be synced to the Internet at configurable intervals between 1 - 24 hours, provided the wifi network is connected.